Moduli spaces of Delzant polytopes and symplectic toric manifolds: Translation to symplectic toric manifolds

-A famous theorem by Delzant showed that the polytopes that arise this way are what we now call Delzant polytopes and that the Delzant polytope of a symplectic toric manifold is a complete invariant of its isomorphism type.
-This was complemented by Karshon\--Kessler\--Pinsounnault~\cite[Proposition 2.3 (2)]{KKP} who gave the analogous result for weak isomorphism:
+A famous theorem by Delzant showed that the polytopes that arise this way are exactly the Delzant polytopes (Definition~\ref{delpol}) and that the Delzant polytope of a symplectic toric manifold is a complete invariant of its isomorphism type.
+This was complemented by Karshon\--Kessler\--Pinsounnault~\cite[Proposition 2.3 (2)]{KKP} who gave the analogous result for weak isomorphisms:

 \begin{theorem}[Delzant~\cite{De1988}, Karshon\--Kessler\--Pinsounnault~\cite{KKP}] Let $\Dt$ and $\Dtt$ be the space of Delzant $n$-polytopes and its quotient by $\AGL(n,\Z)$-equivalence, as defined in Section~\ref{sec:metric}.
 Then \begin{itemize} \item The map